Here are our best guesses on where the next smallmouth bass record will be caught.

 It just goes to show the huge mountain one will have to climb to break the record, but Wheeler Dam is likely a good place to try.
 If it has produced world class smallmouths before, it can do it again.

-3. Dale Hollow Lake, Tennessee/Kentucky
+3. Dale Hollow Reservoir, Tennessee/Kentucky

 Why this place?
 Because all the best smallmouth bass fisheries in the world wish they had the track record Dale Hollow has.

-Because Beal was fishing on the border at the time, both Tennessee and Kentucky have tried to lay claim to this record, and no one really seems to know for sure which state it was caught in.
+Because Beal was fishing on the border at the time, both Tennessee and Kentucky have tried to lay claim to this record holder, and no one really seems to know for sure which state it was caught in.
 But the fact remains that the waters of Dale Hollow are home to some real giants, and it would not surprise us at all if the lake broke its own record.

 4. Indian River, Michigan